 - one indirect jump to the branch handling the current instruction, - one direct jump from there to the main loop.

 It would be better to avoid the second one, by jumping directly to the code handling the next instruction.
-This is called threaded code.
+This is the idea of threaded code.